 After the prayer, the humble publican went home justified and forgiven (Luke 18:14), while the Pharisee who trusted in his good works, did not.
 To those who recognize and admit their poor spiritual state and rely only on the grace of Christ for forgiveness and change, they are promised, “Blessed are the poor in spirit, for theirs is the kingdom of heaven” (Matthew 5:3).

-That’s why Jesus warned, “Beware of the scribes, which love to go in long clothing, and love salutations in the marketplaces, And the chief seats in the synagogues, and the uppermost rooms at feasts: Which devour widows’ houses, and for a pretense make long prayers” (Mark 12:38 – 40).
+Jesus warned, “Beware of the scribes, which love to go in long clothing, and love salutations in the marketplaces, and the chief seats in the synagogues, and the uppermost rooms at feasts: Which devour widows’ houses, and for a pretense make long prayers” (Mark 12:38 – 40).
 These men, says Jesus, will receive even greater condemnation because of their unchecked pride.

-Pride was the original sin that filled the heart of Lucifer “For you have said in your heart: ‘I will ascend into heaven, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation on the farthest sides of the north; I will ascend above the heights of the clouds, I will be like the Most High'” (Isaiah 14:13, 14).
+Pride was the original sin that filled the heart of Lucifer.
+The Word of God describes Satan, “For you have said in your heart: ‘I will ascend into heaven, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation on the farthest sides of the north; I will ascend above the heights of the clouds, I will be like the Most High'” (Isaiah 14:13, 14).
 This sin led to his destruction, “When pride cometh, then cometh shame” (Proverbs 11:2).

 Check out our Bible Answers page for more information on a variety of topics.